jingwenlin/Weatherly-App/README.md

 # What I Did
 - **Weather Data Integration**: Integrated with the OpenWeatherMap API to fetch real-time weather data and a 5-day forecast based on the user's input or location.

 - **Location Services**: Utilized the browser's geolocation API to retrieve the user's coordinates and fetch corresponding weather data.
-Used the Google Maps Geocoding API to get the city, state, and country details from the coordinates.
+Used the Google Maps Geocoding API to get the city.

 - **AI-Generated Summaries**: Implemented an AI-powered weather summary feature using the OpenAI API to provide insightful and intelligent summaries of the current weather conditions.